commonknowledge/movement-app/scripts/script.md

 Hi there!
 We were wondering if you attended your event yesterday?

-> IF NO
+IF NO
-> That's OK!
+That's OK!
 If possible, can you let us know the reason for not attending?
 Finding out more about why people choose not to attend events will help us improve our product.
-> "For example, it could be the event clashed with something else, or you decided not to go, or something came up.
+For example, it could be the event clashed with something else, or you decided not to go, or something came up.
 It's completely fine, whatever it might be, we are just interested to know 😊

-> "
-> RESPOND TO REASON
+RESPOND TO REASON
-> No problem at all.
+No problem at all.
-> IF YES
+IF YES
-> 🏆 Thanks for using _Movement_.
+🏆 Thanks for using _Movement_.
 We'd love to get more feedback.
 We're sending you a short survey that you can fill out to help us improve our service!
-> How would you rate your experience of the event?
-Please score between 1 (poor) and 5 (excellent)
-> How likely is it that you would recommend this event to a friend?
-Please score between 1 (very unlikely and 5 (very likely)
-> "Prior to the event, how much of the information that you needed did you get?
+How would you rate your experience of the event?
+Please score between 1 (poor) and 5 (excellent) How likely is it that you would recommend this event to a friend?
+Please score between 1 (very unlikely and 5 (very likely) Prior to the event, how much of the information that you needed did you get?

 1. All of the information
 2. Most of the information